Home

 Lanhydrock House

-The house dates from the seventeenth century but was the victim of a disastrous fire in 1881 which destroyed much of the original building, only the crenellated gatehouse and the Long Gallery with its plaster ceiling depicting biblical scenes was one of the few Tudor features to survive.
-The house was rebuilt in grey granite by the 2nd Baron Robartes.
+The house was the victim of a disastrous fire in 1881 which destroyed much of the original building, only the crenellated gatehouse and the Long Gallery with its plaster ceiling depicting biblical scenes was one of the few Tudor features to survive.
+Lady Robartes, then aged 68, was rescued by ladder from an upstairs window, but died a few days later, from shock.
+The house was rebuilt in grey granite by her grandson, Thomas Charles Robartes, 2nd Baron Robartes and refurbished in the high-Victorian style although it also contains some earlier eighteenth century furniture and tapestries.

 Unlike most gardens in Cornwall, Lanhydrock is not located near to the coast, but well inland.
 The gardens were laid out from the mid nineteenth century onwards.